cfjedimaster/raymondcamden2023/src/speaking.md

  I'll get back to you as soon as I can.

 <h3>My Next Events</h3>
 <p>
-<a href="https://hopin.com/events/adobe-developer-partner-days-2023/registration">Automating Image Workflows with APIs</a><br/>
+<a href="https://cfe.dev/events/automating-images-with-photoshop-apis/">Automating Image Workflows with Photoshop APIs</a><br/>
-Developer & Partner Days 2023<br/>
+Certified Fresh Events<br/>
-Online, June 27-28, 2023
+Online, August 8, 2023
 </p>

 <p>
 <a href="https://events.geekle.us/js23/">A Beginner's Guide to Wrangling Asynchronicity in JavaScript</a><br/>